Cellular Components of the Immune System

 • Cytotoxic

 In thymic selection, T cells that react to self antigen presented by self MHC molecules (or react strongly to self MHC molecules regardless of the antigen presented) are eliminated by apoptosis, limiting the likelihood of autoimmunity.
-Only T cells that can recognize nonself antigen complexed to self MHC molecules survive; they leave the thymus for peripheral blood and lymphoid tissues.
+Only T cells that can recognize nonself antigen complexed to self MHC molecules survive; they leave the thymus for the peripheral blood and lymphoid tissues.

 Most mature T cells express either CD4 or CD8 and have an antigen-binding, Ig-like, surface receptor called the T-cell receptor (TCR).
 There are 2 types of TCR: